Shortening the Hofer length of Hamiltonian circle actions: Introduction

 In Sections~\ref{sec:nbhd of B} and~\ref{sec:nonisolated} we prove our second new result (more precisely, set of results).
 We now allow the momentum map to attain its maximum along a submanifold $B$ of positive dimension.
 To describe a neighbourhood of $B$ in $M$, we use Sternberg's minimal coupling procedure and Weinstein's symplectic tubular neighbourhood theorem.
 Let $E$ denote the normal bundle of $B$ in $M$.
-In the simplest case, we assume that the $k$th power of the Euler class of $E$ is zero, where $k+1$ is the smallest absolute value of an isotropy weight in $E$.
+In the simplest case, we may assume that $E$ has $k$ sections that are nowhere all vanishing, where $k+1$ is the smallest absolute value of an isotropy weight in $E$.
 In the general case, we make a similar assumption for a \emph{sub-bundle} $E'$ of $E$.
 The idea of the proof is to express the circle action as a composition of $k+1$ circle actions on a neighbourhood of $B$ and to then apply the results of Section~\ref{sec:polterov2}.
-For the precise results, and for some nice special cases, see Theorems~\ref{thm:nonisolated} and~\ref{shorten w subbundle} and Corollary~\ref{cor}.
-These are the first shortening results when the maximum is attained along a manifold that is not necessarily displaceable and when the circle action is effective.
+For the precise results, and for some special cases, see Theorems~\ref{thm:nonisolated} and~\ref{shorten w subbundle} and Corollary~\ref{cor}.
+These are the first shortening results when the maximum is attained along a manifold that is not necessarily displaceable and the circle action is effective.